 - Stomach ulcers; and

 - Gastro-oesophageal reflux disease and eosinophilic oesophagitis.

 Mayur gained his MBBS from the University of Melbourne in 2003, and has worked at several of Melbourne’s leading hospitals.
-He is currently one of the Senior Team Leaders in the Department of Gastroenterology at Eastern Health, and Adjunct Senior Lecturer at Monash University.
+He is currently acting Head of Inflammatory Bowel Disease at Royal Melbourne Hospital, Honorary Clinical Associate Professor at University of Melbourne, and Adjunct Senior Lecturer at Monash University.
 His major recent accomplishments include:

 - PhD from Monash University investigating novel treatments for IBD;

 - Gastroenterological Society of Australia Endoscopy Fellowship at the Wolfson Unit at St Mark’s Hospital in London, the world’s leading colonoscopy centre (awarded to one Australian each year); and

 - European Crohn’s and Colitis Organisation Fellowship (awarded to two applicants worldwide each year).